polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/architecture.md

 `db  -- trie -- overlay(s) --  sp_io host functions -- runtime`

 (where "DB" includes all the key-value layer; ["overlays"](https://github.com/paritytech/substrate/blob/ded44948e2d5a398abcb4e342b0513cb690961bb/primitives/state-machine/src/overlayed_changes/mod.rs#L92); host function impls; runtime; and pallet call) -->

+## Runtime responsibilities

+In essence, the runtime represents everything that executes on-chain and is the core component of the node for building Substrate blockchains.

+The [runtime](#runtime) defines how blocks are processed, including state transitions and business logic execution.
+Runtime code is compiled to [WebAssembly (Wasm](/reference/glossary#webassembly-wasm) to enable for [forkless upgrades](/main-docs/maintain/upgrades).
+Everything responsible for handling on-chain logic and state persistence happens in the runtime.

+The runtime defines what transactions are valid and invalid and determines how the chain's state changes in response to transactions.

+Learn more about [available runtime APIs](./link-todo-design) in Substrate.

+### WebAssembly runtime

+The Substrate runtime compiles as a standard Rust binary and to [WebAssembly (Wasm)](/reference/glossary#webassembly-wasm) byte code.
+The WebAssembly target enables:

+* Support for forkless upgrades.
+* Browser compatibility.
+* Runtime validity checking.
+* Validation proofs for relay chain consensus mechanisms.

+### Standard Rust runtime

+Compiling Rust using the standard Rust libraries results in a Rust binary version of the runtime.
+The standard Rust runtime is mainly used in development and testing environments because compiling a standard Rust executable is faster and more efficient than compiling to the WebAssembly target.
+The Rust runtime is also easier to debug because you can use standard Rust libraries that aren't available for debugging WebAssembly targets.

+In theory, you could use the Rust runtime to operate nodes in production.
+However, Substrate nodes always select WebAssembly runtime as the latest available runtime to use as a way to support forkless upgrades.
+After an upgrade, nodes always execute the updated WebAssembly blob that's stored on-chain.

+For more information about building the Substrate runtime, see [] ](/main-docs/build/build-process/).

 ## Learn more